Carokyp/Forest-Pals/README.md

 - Find an educational game that helps children learn animal names in a fun way
 - Access a simple, easy-to-understand game suitable for young children
-- Play a memory game that provides immediate feedback and encouragement
+- Play a memory game that provides immediate encouragement
 - Track progress through a highscore system

 #### User stories